 Beat in the vanilla.

 Reduce the speed to low.
-Add the baking powder and mix until combined.
+Add the baking powder and salt and mix until combined.
 Add the flour in three additions, alternating with the milk and beginning and ending with the flour.
 Beat just until blended and no lumps of flour remain.

 Pour the batter into the prepared pan and bake until a toothpick inserted into the center of the cake comes out clean, about 40 mins.
 Transfer the pan to a wire rack and let cool for 15 mins.
 Carefully turn the cake out onto the rack and let cool completely, at least 1 hr.